Former Seattle indoor soccer player and team owner Dion Earl charged in 2009 Kirkland rape case

 An ex-girlfriend claimed Earl stalked her and broke into her home, standing over her while she and her children slept.
 Another, who had dated Earl at SPU, claimed he had sent threatening emails to her and her family.

-In 1999, Earl was convicted of non-felony assault in an argument with his sister, but the conviction was dismissed after court-ordered counseling.
-And a 2003 series in The Seattle Times titled “Coaches who Prey’’ also detailed how Earl lost a high-school coaching job in Bellevue in 1998 after allegedly asking a 17-year-old cheerleader on a date.
+In 1999, Earl was convicted of nonfelony assault in an argument with his sister, but the conviction was dismissed after court-ordered counseling.
+And a 2003 series in The Seattle Times, “Coaches who Prey,’’ also detailed how Earl lost a high-school coaching job in Bellevue in 1998 after allegedly asking a 17-year-old cheerleader on a date.

-After the 2009 Kirkland case was reopened and assigned to Det.
-Mark Brown, he obtained a search warrant for Earl’s DNA, which was executed by Mesa police while he remained in their custody.
-Swabs of the DNA were sent to the Washington State Police Crime Laboratory for comparison with fluid initially discovered on thong underwear submitted by the alleged massage parlor victim in 2009 that she claimed had been worn by her that night.
+After the 2009 Kirkland case was reopened and assigned to Detective Mark Brown, he obtained a search warrant for Earl’s DNA, which was executed by Mesa police while he remained in their custody.
+Swabs of the DNA were sent to the Washington State Police Crime Laboratory for comparison with fluid initially discovered on underwear submitted by the alleged massage-parlor victim in 2009 that she said she was wearing that night.

 Based on the results, court documents state there is probable cause to criminally charge Earl with rape.

-The court documents do not address why Earl is being charged now, when Kirkland police had the same underwear evidence more than nine years ago yet initially declined to seek a DNA match.
+The court documents do not address why Earl is being charged now, when Kirkland police had that evidence more than nine years ago and declined to seek a DNA match.

-At the time, the initial Kirkland police detective, Cristina Gilland, had spoken to Earl by phone.
-She said Earl initially denied any sexual contact with the massage parlor worker other than letting her fondle him.
+At the time, the first Kirkland police detective, Cristina Gilland, spoke to Earl by phone.
+She said Earl initially denied any sexual contact with the massage-parlor worker other than letting her fondle him.
 Then, she added, he later provided a written statement in which he claimed they’d had consensual intercourse for money and she’d tried to extort him for more than the agreed-upon price.

 Gilland said Earl told her he was embarrassed about the situation because he had a girlfriend and they were expecting a child together.
-Though he’d initially agreed to give his DNA, Gilland said Earl was now offering only the written statement and had hired an attorney.
+Though he’d initially agreed to give his DNA, Gilland said, Earl offered only the written statement and had hired an attorney.

 A police report shows she did not make any further attempts to acquire Earl’s DNA, figuring it would only prove intercourse and not rape.
-The case then sat dormant for more than four years until the Seattle Times story from 2014 mentioned the unsolved rape investigation as part of a broader story outlining Earl’s history with women.
+The case then sat dormant for more than four years, until The Seattle Times story published in 2014 mentioned the unsolved rape investigation as part of a broader story outlining Earl’s history with women.

-Kirkland police were asked at the time about their prior Earl investigation and noticed it lacked any official conclusion.
-They cited a routine shift rotation by officers within the department as a reason for the oversight.
+Kirkland police were asked at the time about their investigation of Earl and the fact it lacked any official conclusion.
+They cited a routine shift rotation by officers as a reason for the oversight.
 Gilland was subsequently asked to provide a conclusion and did, stating there wasn’t enough evidence to obtain a conviction.

 But then, court documents now show, the case was reopened after the alleged 2009 victim went to Kirkland police in November 2017 — three weeks after Earl’s arrest in Arizona — asking them to take another look.

 She told police, as she had in 2009, that she had been raped by a client during an after-hours appointment at a Kirkland establishment raided by police for prostitution earlier that year.
-The woman said she did not know the name of her assailant because the massage parlor’s owner had booked it and would not divulge it to her.
+The woman said she did not know the name of her alleged assailant because the massage parlor’s owner had booked the appointment and would not divulge it to her.

-She alleged that her assailant claimed to be a police officer and that he would have her arrested for prostitution if she did not grant sexual favors to him.
+She alleged that her assailant claimed to be a police officer and said that he would have her arrested for prostitution if she did not grant him sexual favors.

-The case was somewhat complicated when “rape kit” evidence taken from the woman at Valley Medical Center a day after the alleged assault was discarded.
-The woman had waited two weeks before reporting the rape to police, by which time the rape kit was discarded as per a hospital disposal policy for evidence not collected within 72 hours.
+The case was somewhat complicated when rape kit evidence taken from the woman at Valley Medical Center a day after the alleged assault was discarded.
+The woman had waited two weeks before reporting the rape to police, by which time the rape kit was discarded per hospital policy for evidence not collected within 72 hours.

-But a suspect sketch was drawn up in November 2009, based off descriptions given by the woman.
-Current court documents supporting the rape charge state that the sketch “very strongly resembled Earl.’’
+But a sketch, that current court documents state “very strongly resembled Earl,” was drawn in November 2009, based on a description given by the woman.

-She also at that time provided Gilland two pairs of underwear and cotton athletic pants worn by her that night as well as a washcloth she’d cleaned herself with after the alleged assault and two towels used by her assailant.
+She also at that time provided Gilland two pairs of underwear and cotton athletic pants worn by her that night as well as a washcloth she’d used after the alleged assault and towels used by her assailant.

-Then, in February 2010 the woman told Gilland some soccer community acquaintances had suggested Earl might be the one responsible.
-Four months after the investigation’s beginning, she now identified Earl out of a photo lineup assembled by Gilland that included Earl’s driver’s license picture.
+A few months later, in February 2010, the woman told Gilland some acquaintances in the soccer community suggested Earl might be her assailant.
+She identified Earl in a subsequent photo lineup assembled by Gilland that included Earl’s drivers-license picture.

 In March 2010, the state crime lab identified semen on one of the pairs of underwear and stated: “If references are submitted, comparisons can be made to this profile.”